rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->

 **TODO**
+a heading that has a rank may act as an end-marker node

+**TODO**
 implicit relationship -> descendants -
 implicit associations -> one section only - combine levels of implicitness? -
 -> add to 3-5-1-associations?

+construction of a semantically consistent path section.parentSection property

 **TODO**
 top-level nodes -
+with regards to the support of transformations -
 -> expand in 3-8-1-implementation

 **TODO**